 In 2015, 1.2 million refugees from the war-torn Middle East applied for asylum in Europe.
-Nearly 75 percent were men, and 40 percent of them were between 18-34.
+Nearly 75 percent were men, and 40 percent of them were between the age of 18 and 34.
 That's likely because of the dangers of making the trip itself, but that created a problem for Germany.

 In the September 2017 election, opposition to the refugees cost Merkel's party its majority in the government.